0xAliHn/kotlin-for-android-developers/the_recycler_adapter.md

 ```

 >List created
->>Although I will explain the Collection later in this book, I will simply explain that you can create a constant List by using a function `listOf` (soon we will speak of `immutable`).
-It receives a type of `vararg` (variable length parameter), it will automatically infer the type of result.
+>>Though I’ll talk about collections later on this book, I just want to explain for now that you
+can create constant lists (what we will see as immutable soon) by using the helper function `listOf` It receives a `vararg` of items of any type and infers the type of the result.

->> There are many other functions that can be selected, such as `setOf`, `arrayListOf` or `hashSetOf`.
+>> There are many other alternative functions, such as `setOf`, `arrayListOf` or `hashSetOf` among others.

-In order to optimize the structure of the project, I also moved some classes into the new package inside.
+I also moved some classes to new packages, in order to improve organisation.

-We've seen a lot of new stuff in the very short code above, so I'll talk about them in the next chapter.
-We must now learn some basic concepts such as basic types, variables, attributes and so on to continue.
+We reviewed many new ideas in such a small amount of code, so I’ll be covering them in the next
+chapter.
+We can’t continue until we learn some important concepts regarding basic types, variables
+and properties.